Jvlsc/FullStack-Course/part0/exercise05.md

 ## Process:

-1. The user navigates to the [page](https://studies.cs.helsinki.fi/exampleapp/spa) (GET request):
+1. The user navigates to the [notes page](https://studies.cs.helsinki.fi/exampleapp/spa) (`GET` request):

     ![image0](/.github/images/part0/05_00.png)

-2. The browser parses the HTML and requests the additional resources required by the page:
+2. The browser parses the HTML and requests the additional resources required by the page (`GET` requests):
    - The CSS file (`main.css`) for styling
    - The JavaScript file (`spa.js`) containing the SPA functionality